patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/Tearsheet/Tearsheet.md

 ### Stacked

-One special use case with tearsheets is stacking.
-When a user is using a tearsheet, if another one needs to open it can open one level "on-top" of it in a new stack.
-Tearsheets offer 3 stack levels (0,1,2).
-A special stack level -1 allows a tearsheet to hide behind others.
+Tearsheets support stacking, allowing new sheets to open on top of active ones.
+They utilize three visible stack levels (0, 1, and 2) and a background level (-1) to hide inactive sheets.

 ```ts file="./TearsheetStacked.tsx"
 ```